emberaine/evenkite/README.md

   ```
   systemctl reboot
   ```
-- Then, rebase to the signed image, like so:
+- Then rebase to the signed image, like so:
   ```
   rpm-ostree rebase ostree-image-signed:docker://ghcr.io/emberaine/evenkite:latest
   ```